aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-multiple routes may also be added at once to different applications or targets.
+Multiple routes may also be added at once to different applications or targets.

 ```typescript
 ratingsRouter.addRoutes(